training4developers/dotnet-core-angular2-routing-services/README.md

-# .NET Core + Angular 2 Tutorial - Part 3
+# .NET Core + Angular 2 Tutorial - Part 3 - Angular 2 Routing & Services

-Read the tutorial here: [https://www.accelebrate.com/library/tutorials/angular2-net-core-data-table](https://www.accelebrate.com/library/tutorials/angular2-net-core-data-table)
+Read the tutorial here: []()

 ## Quick Instructions

 Step 1.
 Download or the clone this repo to your local system.
+If you download the zip, extract the zip file.

 Step 2.
 Open a terminal, and change to the folder where the package.json file exists.